 Clearly defined incident reporting procedures

-We have established a variety of reporting procedures (EHS Leading Rate) to review critical situations, near misses and environmental incidents as quickly as possible and take corrective action.
-These procedures allow us to track the respective incident, its degree of severity and all risk mitigation efforts.
-All incidents are logged Group-wide and reported to the Executive Board every six months.
+To review critical situations, near misses and environmental incidents as quickly as possible and take countermeasures, we have a set of reporting procedures in place that allow us to track the respective incident, its degree of severity and all risk mitigation efforts.
+We record all incidents Group-wide and report them to the Executive Board every six months.

-In the event of major incidents, our Rapid Incident Report System (RIRS) promptly notifies the Executive Board, our EHS Group function and Group Communications.
-Such incidents may include fatalities, accidents with multiple casualties, or injuries and damage that occur beyond our premises, but also environmental disasters such as earthquakes or floods.
-Through the RIRS, we can coordinate the responses of all those involved and inform other potentially impacted sites immediately.
-To make the RIRS faster and more effective, we migrated to an online version of the system at the end of 2018.
+In the event of major incidents, our digital Rapid Incident Report System (RIRS) promptly notifies the Executive Board as well as our Group EQ and Communications functions.
+Major incidents could include fatalities, accidents with multiple casualties, incidents that impact neighboring communities, or natural disasters such as earthquakes and flooding.
+Through the RIRS, we can quickly coordinate with all those involved and immediately inform the impacted sites of the respective incident.

 Our commitment: Standards and standard operating procedures

-Our approach to environmental stewardship is built on our Group-wide EHS Policy (Corporate Environment, Health and Safety Policy), which has been endorsed by the Executive Board.
-This policy is closely aligned with the stipulations of the chemical industry’s Responsible Care® Global Charter, as well as with the environmental management standard ISO 14001, and emphasizes the responsibility of our leadership toward environmental stewardship, health and safety.
-Moreover, it addresses our suppliers, encouraging them to adopt similarly enhanced standards governing environmental sustainability and safety.
-In doing so, our Corporate EHS Policy complements the Responsible Sourcing Principles of our Group Procurement function.
+Our approach to environmental stewardship is built on our Group Environment, Health and Safety Policy (EHS Policy), which has been approved by our Executive Board.
+Closely aligned with the requirements of the chemical industry's Responsible Care® Global Charter and the ISO 14001 environmental management standard, this policy underscores our leaders’ responsibility for environmental stewardship, health and safety.
+It is also aimed at our suppliers, encouraging them to likewise adopt higher standards of environmental sustainability and safety.
+Our EHS Policy thus complements the Responsible Sourcing Principles of our Group Procurement function.

-Potential EHS risks posed by acquisitions, divestments or site closures are assessed through due diligence, a process defined in our EHS Due Diligence and Post Merger Transaction Standard.
-During audits, new sites are given priority.
+Potential EHS risks posed by acquisitions, divestments or site closures are assessed within the scope of due diligence, a process defined in our EHS Due Diligence and Post Merger Transaction Standard.
+When performing audits, new sites are given priority.

 Material investments in environmental impact mitigation